-The Judge has reserved his decision on matters heard on the 28th of April 2023.
-Please stay tuned for more update details.This case squarely raises the collision of rights between women’s sex-based rights and the rights of those who claim a ‘gender identity’ inconsistent with their sex.
+Justice Bromwich, having reserved his decision on matters heard on the 28th of April 2023, has today the 1st of June 2023, granted leave for the case to proceed.
+Our defence will be in part, a constitutional challenge.
+We are expecting to know relevant court dates soon.
+Stay tuned for updates.This case squarely raises the collision of rights between women’s sex-based rights and the rights of those who claim a ‘gender identity’ inconsistent with their sex.

 This case is about much more than just Giggle.
 It has profound implications for women’s sex-based rights and protections in Australia and for all female spaces, including prisons, bathrooms and sports.
 It will determine whether or not women and girls have a right to female-only dedicated services, facilities and activities, or whether they must share these with males who identify as female.